Simranbhardwaj17/web-dev/ReactJS_Practice/09-functions/README.md

   );
 }

+✔ Used for: clicks, inputs, forms, keypress events, etc.

-2. Direct Function Calls (within the same component):
+# 2️⃣ Direct Function Calls (Inside the Same Component)

-You can call functions directly within the functional component's body or within other functions defined within that component. function MyComponent() {
+You can call functions directly inside the component or within other functions.

+function MyComponent() {
   const calculateSum = (a, b) => a + b;